-PACE CFS Private Ltd had initiated arbitration proceedings against the company claiming a sum of INR 137.17 Lakhs.
+PACE CFS Private Limited had initiated arbitration proceedings against the company claiming a sum of INR 137.17 lakhs.

-The Company has filed a recovery suit in response to suit filed by its joint venture partner in Sub Court Chertala for a total Sum of Rs.
-2085.00 Lakhs, being value of security deposit and interest
+The Company has filed a recovery suit in response to suit filed by its joint venture partner in Sub Court Chertala for a total sum of Rs.2085 lakhs, being value of security deposit and interest thereon.

 The learned Arbitrator by his award dated 25-08-2015 allowed the claim of M/s.
-Pace CFS in part and dismissed the counter claim of company.
-It was held that Ms. Pace CFS is entitled to an amount of INR 0.89 Lakhs /- towards minimum remuneration and that they are entitled to be adjusted against the deposit made.
+PACE CFS in part and dismissed the counter claim of company.
+It was held that Ms. PACE CFS is entitled to an amount of INR 89.00 lakhs towards minimum remuneration and that they are entitled to be adjusted against the deposit made.
 Challenging the award of the Arbitrator two applications have been filed before the District Court, Ernakulam as Arb.
 O.P.
 No. 1362/15 and 13631/15.
 Both the appeals have been admitted and the same has been posted for hearing.

-The security deposit of INR 150.00 Lakhs given to Pace CFS Private Limited is considered as good and recoverable in spite of disputes between joint venture partner and based on legal advice management is of the opinion that no provision is required to be made in respect of the aforesaid case.
+The security deposit of INR 150.00 lakks given to Pace CFS Private Limited is considered as good and recoverable in spite of disputes between joint venture partner and based on legal advice management is of the opinion that no provision is required to be made in respect of the aforesaid case.

-b) Company had given a security deposit of Rs 150 Lakhs to PACE as a part of JV agreement against which PACE CFS created an equitable mortgagee on the facilities viz lease land of 1.68 acres at Aroor with 25000sq ft building in the favour of company by depositing original title deeds.
-The legal owner of the property, Mrs. Rajamani Amma, filed a suit seeking a declaration that the sale deed have been collected by company from co-operative Bank, Kollam not to create any mortgage and that company is liable to return the title deeds.
-An Injunction is also sought against M/s.
+b)Company had given a security deposit of INR 150 takhs to PACE as a part of JV agreement against which PACE CFS created an equitable mortgaged on the facilities viz lease land of 1 68 acres at Aroor with 25000sq ft building in the favour of company by depositing original title deeds.
+The legal owner of the property, Mrs. Rajamani Amma, filed a suit seeking a declaration that the safe deeds have been collected by company from cooperative Bank, Kolfam not to create any mortgage and that company is liable to return the title deeds.
+An injunction is also sought against M/s.
 GDKL from proceeding against the property on the basis of equitable mortgage purported to have been created.
-The written statement has been field in the said case controverting the allegations in the plaint.
+The written statement has been field in the safe case controverting the allegations in the plaint.

-Mrs. Rajamani Amma died on 23-08-2014, whereby, an application was filed by one Rajan Pillai Foundation alleging that smt.
-Rajamani Amma had executed a Will making the foundation a legatee under the Will.
-The Mumsiffs Court Cherthala allowed the application on 25-07-2016 without considering any of the issues.
-A Revision Petition was filed by company before the Honble High court of Kerala as C.R.P.
+Mrs. Rajamani Amma died on 23-08-2014, whereby, an application was filed by one Rajan Pillai Foundation alleging that Smt.
+Rajamani Amma had executed a Will making the foundation a legated under the Will.
+The Munsiffs Court Cherthala allowed the application on 25-07-2016 without considering any of the issues.
+A revision petition was filed by company before the Honble High court of Kerala as C.R.P.
 35612016.
 The revision was allowed in favour of company on 20-02- 2017.
 The suit is pending before the Cherthala Court.

-During current year, In June 2019 quarter, Witness hearing has been ordered against which one month stay has been issued.
-As per the managment, there will be no implication on the company.
+During the previous year, witness hearing has been ordered against which one month stay has been issued.
+As per the management, there will be no implication on the company.